MarkEdmondson1234/cloudRunR/README.md

 ### Concurrency

-R by default is single-threaded, so only 1 hit per container will be immediatly served, other hits will queue until the previous hit has completed.
+R by default is single-threaded, so only 1 hit per container will be immediately served, other hits will queue until the previous hit has completed.
 For multi-threading, use `library(future)` to serve up to 80 threads (Python uses gunicorn).
-A demo of that is [here](https://github.com/FvD/futureplumber/blob/master/multiprocess/future.R)
+A demo of combining future and plumber is [here](https://github.com/FvD/futureplumber/blob/master/multiprocess/future.R)

 The effect of concurrency on scalability of the Cloud Run app is [here](https://cloud.google.com/run/docs/about-concurrency)